jogrdd/anki-advanced/editor/README.md

 At this stage, the POC focuses on card-reveal feature, which allow users to click (sequencially or not) on elements in order to reveal part of the answer.

-**Very Important**: the card-reveal works without any javascript.
+**Very Important**: the card-reveal works without any JavaScript.
 This is a pure HTML and CSS implementation based on checkbox status.
-It permit an easier integration to Anki without need for plugin development.
+It permits easier integration into Anki without the need for plugin development.

 ### Current Features